Overview

 100

-Now that you have created occupants on the first floor, you can run a test simulation to check that everything is set up properly.
+With occupants created on the first floor, you can run a test simulation as desired.

 In this section and its subsections, you will complete the rest of the geometry by adding components for multi-floor models.